Submit to Osprey Update

 Osprey Update for Students

-- Events and announcements should be submitted by 5 p.m. on Fridays in order to be included in the weekly e-mails
+- Events and announcements should be submitted by 3 p.m. on Fridays in order to be included in the weekly emails

 Osprey Update for Faculty and Staff

-- Items will run by e-mail on the start date chosen and will appear on the Osprey Update Web page until 11:59 p.m. on the end date chosen for a period of no more than two weeks
+Items will run by email on the Monday, Wednesday or Friday closest to the start date chosen and will appear on the Osprey Update webpage until 11:59 p.m. on the end date chosen for a period of no more than two weeks

 There are two categories of information that can be submitted to Osprey Update: